Micha1207/MSG/README.md

 ### Requirements
 Make sure to have `gcc`, `make`, `git` and ncurses development library programs installed on your system.
-You can use your package manager (apt: `gcc make git ncurses-dev`, dnf: `gcc make git ncurses-devel`).
+You can use your package manager (apt: `gcc make git libncurses-dev`, dnf: `gcc make git ncurses-devel`).

 ---